 You will need: Wheat flour dough and a plate

 How to: Toddlers love exploring objects with their hands.
 Here is a fun sensory activity for your 18-month-old.
-Take some wheat flour dough and show your baby how to make lumps using hands.
-Ask him to make lumps and place them on a plate.
+Take some wheat flour dough and show your baby how to make lumps using your hands.
+Ask them to make lumps and place them on a plate.
 You can make these dough balls together.
-He will get messy after the activity so play before his bath time.
+They will get messy after the activity, so play before their bath time (6).
+You can perform this activity with baby-friendly play dough as well.

 Skills developed: Shape making, tactile experience